Contents of this post

-By creating solutions for users with a permanent disability, we are also helping the users with temporary, situational disability or users with changing abilities due to age to benefit.
+By creating solutions for users with a permanent disability, we are also helping users with temporary, situational disabilities or users with changing abilities due to age to benefit.

-There are four major categories of disabilities/ impairments that affect people accessing the web.
-Let’s discuss the permanent, temporary and situational disabilities in each type.
+Four major categories of disabilities affect people accessing the web.
+Let’s discuss the permanent, temporary, and situational disabilities in each type.

 Visual